bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 .. note::

-    Make sure to monitor the state of the ``test/baselines`` directory, so that you don't commit unnecessary files.
+    Make sure to monitor the state of the ``test/baselines`` directory so that you don't commit unnecessary files.
 If you do so, subsequent tests will fail.
 Reset this directory after every failed test run (``git checkout`` and/or ``git clean``).